themrdemonized/STALKER-Anomaly-Perk-Based-Artefacts/readme.txt

   -- Death Lamp will overcharge artefact, restoring it to 100% and temporarily boosting it even more -- There is a slight chance that overcharging with Death Lamp will tear you apart -- You can not dispose the artefact by any means
+  -- Lucifer messed with your PDA radio, seldomly turning the strange song called "The Lucifer Effect".
+It sounds so horrific that it might be written in the fricking Hell itself (WIP)
   -- Lucifer has unknown influence on other artefacts, enhancing their effects in various ways -- Find more artefacts to restore Lucifer's condition or face the consequences -- Table of enhancements:
-  --   Miser's Skull: headshot kills increase condition by 0.5% --   Dragon's Eye: explosive kills increase condition by 1%
+  --   Miser's Skull: headshot kills increase condition by 0.5% --   Dragon's Eye: explosive kills increase condition by 1% --   Seraphim will save you from death but leave only 1% of Lucifer's condition in case of full depletion --   Heart will decrease efficiency with decrease of Lucifer Condition, up to 66% decrease at 0% condition --   Claw:
+  --     The effect increases with decreasing of Lucifer condition, to the point of dealing double damage at the lowest condition
+  --     In the act of everlasting increase of desperation and agony, Lucifer itself might utterly obliterate in melee your enemy, spawning lots of gibs and meat chunks
+  --     When this happens, 1% of condition is restored